Understanding the onset of surface degradation in LiNiO2 cathodes: Results

 As seen in \textbf{Figure~\ref{fig:cycling-PDs}b}, the $(001)$ surface exhibits a simple discharge phase diagram at room temperature, visiting only two phases.
 Note that the surface does not fully relithiate, since oxygen release during charge resulted in the loss of lithium sites.
 In contrast, the stoichiometric $(104)$ surface releases less oxygen during charge, 25\% of the oxygen in the surface layers, and complete relithiation is predicted during discharge.
 Interestingly, our calculations predict a gradual relithiation of the $(104)$ surface.
 We also note that during charge, lithium extraction from the $(001)$ surface is predicted to begin nearly 1~V below the potential at which the first lithium is extracted from the $(104)$ surface.

 The atomic structures of the surface reconstructions that are visited during charge and discharge are depicted in \textbf{Figure~\ref{fig:001-degradation-pathways}} and \textbf{Figure~\ref{fig:104-degradation-pathways}} for the $(001)$ and $(104)$ surfaces, respectively.
-As seen in \textbf{Figure~\ref{fig:001-degradation-pathways}a}, in its discharged state, the $(001)$ surface is Li terminated, and additional \ce{O2} molecules are adsorbed on the surface (colored golden in the figure).
-Based on the \ce{O-O} bond length of 1.34~\AA{} and Bader charge analysis (see \textbf{Supplementary Table~\ref{stbl:bader-MAG-bond-length-info}}), the adsorbed oxygen corresponds to reduced peroxide or superoxide species, indicating an already reactive state.
+As seen in \textbf{Figure~\ref{fig:001-degradation-pathways}a}, in its discharged state, the $(001)$ surface is Li terminated, and additional \ce{O2} molecules are adsorbed on the surface.
+Based on the \ce{O-O} bond length of 1.34~\AA{} and Bader charge analysis (see \textbf{Supporting Table~S2}), the adsorbed oxygen corresponds to reduced peroxide or superoxide species, indicating an already reactive state.
 In an electrochemical cell, such activated oxygen species are unlikely to be present and would react with the electrolyte or binder, however, the predicted surface phase reflects the general reducing conditions for which phase~6 is predicted to be stable.
-As the potential increases (\textbf{Figure~\ref{fig:001-degradation-pathways}b}), the Li contents in the surface layers decreases and the adsorbed oxygen species are further oxidized, indicated by the contraction of the \ce{O-O} bond length (\textbf{Table~\ref{stbl:bader-MAG-bond-length-info}}).
+As the potential increases (\textbf{Figure~\ref{fig:001-degradation-pathways}b}), the Li contents in the surface layers decreases and the adsorbed oxygen species are further oxidized, indicated by the contraction of the \ce{O-O} bond length (\textbf{Supporting Table~S2}).
 At a potential of around 2.8~V, all surface oxygen atoms are fully oxidized and released as neutral \ce{O2} gas, leaving undercoordinated Li atoms on the surface (\textbf{Figure~\ref{fig:001-degradation-pathways}c}).
 The remaining surface Li becomes unstable at a potential of $\sim$3.85~V (phase~8), and sub-surface layers also begin to be delithiated (\textbf{Figure~\ref{fig:001-degradation-pathways}d--e}).
 Finally, at an equilibrium potential of around 4.35~V, the surface region is fully delithiated, the surface Ni atoms migrate into tetrahedral sites within the empty Li layer, and the coordinating oxygen atoms are oxidized and lost (\textbf{Figure~\ref{fig:001-degradation-pathways}f}).
-Upon discharge, owing to the oxygen release and Ni migration, Li sites are lost, \ce{LiNiO2}(001) surface undergoes dramatic reconstruction process going from \textbf{Figure~\ref{fig:001-degradation-pathways}f} to \textbf{Figure~\ref{fig:001-degradation-pathways}g}, where only 50~\% surface Li and 0~\% surface O were retained.
-This Ni-rich cation mixed surface phase with spinel-like Ni/Li ordering is predicted to be most stable (\textbf{Figure~\ref{fig:001-degradation-pathways}g}).